keiranworrell/CoventryNetworkAnalysis/README.md

 randomGraph.py generates random graphs with the same average degree as the one being analysed, but requires the number of nodes and the mean degree to be altered before use.

 degdist.py generates a series of plots of the degree distribution of the network, but before use the degrees and their frequencies must be updated.

+## Data
+We also include all data generated during the project in the 'Data' directory